rkulla/vimogen/README.md

 *    If you choose __Update__, then it will run a _git pull_ on all of your bundles.
 This is great because you can stay up-to-date with all the new features the plugin authors create just by re-running this command often.
+Vimogen is also a little self-aware -- as long as you keep a reference to the vimogen repository in .vimogen_repos, it will show you if a new version was updated whenever you run the update command.

 FAQ
 ===